wtkns/stoichonome/README.md

         row 2 is steps 17-32
       in 16-mode, should still retain voice and pattern information for steps 17-32

   5. modify a voice:
+    a. press and hold Voice mode button
+    b.
+Push knob to select track to edit
+    c.
+Knob lights to indicate selected track
+    d.
+Release both knob and button
+    e. programming mode button stays lighted
+    f. each knob now represents one parameter of the voice of the selected track
-    a. turn to knob 1 to choose waveform type: sin, square, fm, noise, grain, sample, vosim, kick, pluck, etc. push & turn for preset or shuffled parameters
+    g. turn to knob 1 to choose waveform type: sin, square, fm, noise, grain, sample, vosim, kick, pluck, etc. push & turn for preset or shuffled parameters
-    b. other knobs might change depending on waveform but generically something like: k2 envelope shape/pitch shape ( staccato portamemto legato rising falling sustain ) k3 thru k6 adsr
+    h. other knobs might change depending on waveform but generically something like: k2 envelope shape/pitch shape ( staccato portamemto legato rising falling sustain ) k3 thru k6 adsr
       k7 low pass